jcsawyer123/web-work/README.md

 If you dont know what the last part means then just download as ZIP Fille.

 ## Credits
-jcsawer(me) - Creating the repository and the contents
+(me) jcsawer - Creating the repository and the contents

 ## License
 MIT License